 Customer service and call center employees might benefit from this approach as they learn about the company, its products, and its approach from the ground up.
 Recruitment videos may also use avatars.

 As discussed above, gamification using VR and AR are great ways to teach hazardous situations without placing employees in harm’s way.
-First responders in the early stages of their training can use gamification in this way to make decisions or react to emergencies, but simulations are also effective for training in call centers and healthcare.
+First responders in the early stages of their training can use gamification in this way to make decisions or react to emergencies, but simulations are also effective for training in call centers and engineering and retail.

 Users are assigned a task and given tools and options to complete it.
 When an approach won’t work, the user goes back to the beginning.
 When it does, new tasks can be added on.